sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 He had immediately seen how Cross's eyelights had shifted from their normal white to a familiar, *determined* blood red.

-Even as Sans had to mentally remind himself '*not our chara, not our chara*', he spoke after a moment of silence, "i thought *chara* was your first name."
+Even as Sans had to mentally remind himself '*not our chara, not our chara*', he spoke after a moment of silence, "i... thought *chara* was your first name."

 "I--" 'Chara' blinked, confused.
 "Yes it is...?"